 The names of those being paged are announced in the terminal and displayed on monitors throughout the airport.
 To send or retrieve a paged message, go to Passenger Paging or go to a PHX Information Counter in the terminal for assistance or to use the paging tablet.

 Accessible parking is available in all garages closest to the elevators.
 In the East Economy lot, accessible parking is available north of the PHX Sky Train® Station.
 In the Park & Walk, accessible parking is available at the east end.

-Over height or oversize parking is available in the uncovered economy parking areas and Oversized Vehicle parking area east of Terminal 4.
-See a map.
+Overheight or oversize parking is available in the uncovered economy parking areas and the Oversized Vehicle parking area east of Terminal 4.

 Did you know that America’s Friendliest Airport® offers a place in its busiest terminal for people seeking a quiet setting?
-The Sensory Room inside the Airport Chapel, pre-security near the B Checkpoint in Terminal 4 offers a quiet space for meditation, prayer or a break from the fast-paced airport environment.
-Children with autism/sensory issues or young adults with an intellectual or developmental disability may visit the Sensory Room inside the Chapel for a respite from the sensory-overload that they might experience when coming to the airport.
-There is a child-sized table and chairs and quiet activities for children to use in the Chapel space for a respite from the sensory-overload they might experience when in the airport.
-The Chapel offers a quiet space to minimize sensory overload for people with hidden disabilities including Alzheimer’s disease/dementia, brain injuries, anxiety or other sensory-related conditions.
+The Sensory Room inside the Airport Chapel, pre-security near the B Checkpoint in Terminal 4, offers a quiet space for meditation, prayer, or a break from the fast-paced airport environment.
+Children with autism/sensory issues or young adults with an intellectual or developmental disability may visit the Sensory Room inside the Chapel for a respite from the sensory overload they might experience when coming to the airport.
+There is a child-sized table and chairs and quiet activities for children to use in the Chapel space for a respite from the sensory overload they might experience when in the airport.
+The Chapel offers a quiet space to minimize sensory overload for people with hidden disabilities, including Alzheimer’s disease/dementia, brain injuries, anxiety, or other sensory-related conditions.
 The Chapel offers a quiet place for all faiths to meditate.

 The hours of operation are 8 a.m. – 8 p.m. daily except Saturday.
 Hours on Saturday are 8 a.m. – 4 p.m.